Into the Unknown (song): Panic! at the Disco version

-Most dubbings played the English version, performed by American rock band Panic! at the Disco, over the end credits.
-However the song numbers 12 more versions in other languages.
+Most dubbings played the English version, performed by American solo project Panic! at the Disco, over the end credits.
+However, the song numbers 12 more versions in other languages.
 The Japanese and Korean versions opted for two female vocalists, while the version used for the Mandarin version made for China was sung by an ensemble.
 The Hindi, Tamil and Telugu versions were all performed by Indian singer Nakul Abhyankar, who also dubbed Kristoff in Tamil and Telugu, and sang Weezer's version of "Lost in the Woods" into all three languages.